-Patients should immediately stop therapy and consult with a qualified physician if they experience an aggravation of symptoms during a vibration healing session.
+Patients should immediately stop therapy and consult a qualified physician if they experience an aggravation of symptoms during a vibration healing session.

 Patients should never substitute vibration therapy for benefits of a more conventional therapy.

 Caution is advised in individuals with balance disturbances, poor motor control, or dementia.
-Pregnant women should not use vibration therapy due to lack of evidence.
+Pregnant women should not use vibration therapy due to a lack of evidence.

-Persistent vibrations may cause micro tears in muscles or ligaments and/or micro-fractures in bones.
+Persistent vibrations may cause microtears in muscles or ligaments and/or microfractures in bones.

-The mechanism of action behind vibration therapy is unclear; however, several theories have been put forth.
+General: The mechanism of action behind vibration therapy is unclear; however, several theories have been put forth.
 In the treatment of bone density, advocates claim that mechanical vibration applies significant but safe stress on the patient's bones.
 The stress created by the vibration sends an unknown chemical signal to the bones.
 This signal may cause bones to increase their internal mass.
 Similarly, advocates claim that vibration therapy induces a tiny stretch in the muscles of the area where it is applied.
 Because of a principle known as the myotatic stretch reflex, the muscles respond to this tiny stretch by contracting.
 The continuous stretch and contraction of a muscle may help build muscle mass.
 The strengthening of muscles prevents injuries from occurring and promotes the restoration of muscle mass after an injury.
 Lastly, mechanical vibration offers a constant stimulus that may override, and thus block, the pain signal being sent to the nervous system.